-This Airbnb Plus property is a little bit different from everything else we’ve mentioned in this guide.
-The self-contained studio cabin has a glamping feel to it, with stylish interiors and a cute little porch out the front.
-Adventurous travellers will love this alternative experience on the outskirts of Arecibo.
+This property is a little different from everything else we’ve mentioned in this guide, and we reckon it’s the best Airbnb in Puerto Rico overall.
+The self-contained studio cabin has a glamping feel to it, with stylish interiors and a small porch out the front.
+Adventurous travelers will love this alternative experience on the outskirts of Arecibo.
 The rural location also means you get to enjoy some peace and quiet.

 Best Guest House near Arecibo: Jardin del Mar

-Like Rincón, there aren’t any hostels in Arecibo – but Jardin del Mar is a great alternative for backpackers ready to experience the most adventurous destination in Puerto Rico.
+Like Rincón, there aren’t any hostels in Arecibo – but Jardin del Mar is a great alternative for backpackers.
 It is right next to the hiking trail up to Arecibo Observatory – as well as a road for those looking for an easier ride.
 It’s housed within a colonial-style building, giving you the chance to soak up Puerto Rican history during your stay.

 Best Hotel in Arecibo: The Hill Inn at 681

 Dorado is right in the middle of Puerto Rico’s North Coast.
-Nolos Morales Park and Beach is the largest public park in Puerto Rico but is largely a secret kept for locals.
+Nolos Morales Park and Beach is the largest public park in the country but is largely a secret kept for locals.
 The unspoiled beaches, vast forest lands, and gorgeous rocky scenery make this a perfect retreat for those that really want to get away from it all.

 Within Dorado, you will also find some great family-friendly attractions and welcoming locals.
 For this reason, we think this is another great destination for families – especially if you want to stay closer to San Juan.
 Those looking for something off-the-beaten-path will enjoy the local culture, which has largely been untouched by the tourism industry.